 In public school, children have no choice but to get up at the crack of dawn, eat, get dressed, and wait - in any weather - for the school bus, which they’ll ride untold miles to the school they attend.
 Luckily, homeschooled children do not have to go through that torturous routine.
 However, some homeschooling parents attempt to follow that model of getting up bright and early, which children usually do anyway.

 The fact is, there is no “set” time to homeschool.
 The BEST time to homeschool is whenever your child is ready to learn.
-For some that could be as late at 10 a.m.
-No matter what time you start, you simply make the most of that time, making sure you get in everything you had intended to do for that day.
+For some that could be as late as 10 a.m.
+No matter what time you start, you simply make the most of that time and come up with a homeschool routine that fits your family, making sure you get in everything you had intended to do for that day.
 Then again, learning to go with the flow says you can’t beat yourself up if unforeseen challenges come up that throw off your schedule.
 Again, this is YOUR child and YOUR homeschool.
 Learn what works, and do that.

-The idea that there is a certain amount of time to homeschool your child, at any given age, is one that comes over from the public-school model.
+The idea that there is a certain amount of time to homeschool your child, at any given age, is one that comes over from the public school model.
 The truth is, you can homeschool your preschooler for roughly 30-45 minutes per day and cover just as much ground as a public school does in their own 3-4 hours.
 I would base the time spent homeschooling on what needs to be learned and how ready to learn your child is at the time.
 For instance, you can try to force a child to learn how to use scissors.
 However, if they have absolutely no interest in the activity, any time spent trying to force it will be wasted time and effort.
 In a few short months, on the other hand, they may be begging to use the scissors.
-Things can and do change just that quickly for preschoolers, and sometimes, we just have to be ready to go with it.
+Things can and do change just that quickly for preschoolers, and sometimes, we just have to be ready to go with it and follow their social skills and emotional development skills.

 Lower case letters are often learned first, with particular emphasis on the child’s ability to write their own name.
 Once name writing is mastered, you can move on to writing all the letters, one at a time.